 Most people have experienced a burn injury in their lifetime.
 Whether they were scalded by a hot pot, shower, or perhaps they got sunburned at the beach, many people know what it feels like to be burned.
 But what about the times when a burn results in substantial injury?
 A severe burn can result in life-altering consequences.

 There are many ways that a burn can occur and different causes range in injury severity.
-According to the Law Offices of Vic Feazell, P.C., chemical hazards, electrical hazards, explosions, and malfunctioning equipment are some of the most common causes of more severe burns.
+According to the Cazayoux Ewing Law Firm, chemical hazards, electrical hazards, explosions, and malfunctioning equipment are some of the most common causes of more severe burns.
 According to the American Burn Association, there were 486,000 burn injuries receiving medical treatment: